Dmitri-Lisokonov/k6-performance-testing/README.md

 _Note: The database has to exists in InfluxDb in order to connect to it.
 If you don't want to create the database manually you can just run ```run.bat``` or any K6 script with the ```-o influxdb=http://influxdb:8086/yourDbName``` flag since it will auto generate a database with specified databaseUrl param_

-After going through these steps, the setup is complete and you can create dashboard using InfluxDb data
+After going through these steps, the setup is complete and you can create a dashboard using InfluxDb data
 ```http://localhost:3000/dashboards```

 ## Run script